fiskaltrust/interface-doc/doc/instore-app/available-settings/settings.md

 **Preview:** This feature currently works **only on fiskaltrust‑provided devices**.

 ### Enable running in Foreground
-Runs the app as a **foreground service** so it stays active for continuous use (e.g., receipt and payment flows).
-When this is enabled, the app **auto‑starts after device boot** so staff do not need to launch it manually.
+Runs the app as an  **Android foreground service** also displaying a notification in the Android status bar (when notifications are enabled in Android settings) and takes care that the service is run at all times.

+When enabled it results in the following behaviour:
+- Even if the InStoreApp is not in foreground (e.g., the user is working with the POS app on the same device), it continues to run in the background.
+- The InStoreApp **auto‑starts after device boot** so no manual start is required after boot.
+This means even without ever starting the InStoreApp manually it will start in the background automatically and can process actions (like trigger payments or show receipts).

 ---